woocommerce/woocommerce-admin/docker/wc-admin-wp-env/README.md

 Once you have WP-ENV container up, we need to run a few commands to start developing.

-1. Run `yarn install` to install npm modules.
+1. Run `npm install` to install npm modules.
-2. Run `yarn run dev`
+2. Run `npm run dev`
 3. Run `composer install` to install PHP dependencies.

 If you don't have Composer available locally, run the following command.
 It runs the command in WP-ENV container.

 `wp-env run composer composer install`

-You might also want to run `yarn start` to watch your CSS and JS changes if you are working on the frontend.
+You might also want to run `npm start` to watch your CSS and JS changes if you are working on the frontend.

 You're now ready to develop!